Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Results

-\paragraph{DPO training.} DPO training on 4{,}426 preference pairs completed in $\sim$2.25 hours with final training loss of 0.684.
-The reward accuracy improved from 46\% to 63\% during training, indicating that the model learned to distinguish verified from unverified solutions.
-The DPO-trained model achieves 91.2\% GSM8K accuracy at iteration 5, marginally outperforming SFT-only \nsrsa{} (91.0\%).
+\paragraph{DPO training.} DPO on 4{,}426 preference pairs finished in $\sim$2.25 hours with a final loss of 0.684.
+Reward accuracy rose from 46\% to 63\% during training, showing that the model learned to tell verified from unverified solutions apart.
+The DPO-trained model reaches 91.2\% GSM8K accuracy at round 5, marginally ahead of SFT-only \vsi{} (91.0\%).

 Figure~\ref{fig:accuracy} visualizes these trajectories.